 Randolph is a medium-sized town located in the state of New Jersey.
 With a population of 25,609 people and five constituent neighborhoods, Randolph is the 71st largest community in New Jersey.

 Randolph home prices are not only among the most expensive in New Jersey, but Randolph real estate also consistently ranks among the most expensive in America.

-Randolph is a decidedly white-collar town, with fully 89.61% of the workforce employed in white-collar jobs, well above the national average.
+Randolph is a decidedly white-collar town, with fully 91.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Randolph is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Randolph who work in management occupations (18.24%), office and administrative support (10.52%), and sales jobs (10.16%).
+There are especially a lot of people living in Randolph who work in management occupations (19.13%), sales jobs (11.21%), and office and administrative support (10.51%).

 Also of interest is that Randolph has more people living here who work in computers and math than 95% of the places in the US.

-Randolph is a somewhat ethnically-diverse town.
+Randolph is a very ethnically-diverse town.
 The people who call Randolph home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Randolph residents report their race to be White, followed by Asian.
-Important ancestries of people in Randolph include Irish, German, Polish, and English.
+Randolph also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the town’s residents.
+Important ancestries of people in Randolph include Italian, Irish, German, Polish, and English.

 The most common language spoken in Randolph is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.